nicklm-sys/nicklm-sys/README.md

 hi i’m nick aldwin

-"I'm form phillipines  to the world of coding, one person's determination to succeed is the inspiring tale behind this captivating story.
+I'm form phillipines  to the world of coding, one person's determination to succeed is the inspiring tale behind this captivating story.
 Self-taught and motivated, follow the journey of a budding programmer as they navigate the complexities of code and the world of technology.
 With passion and grit, our protagonist overcomes obstacles and hurdles, learning valuable lessons along the way.
-From humble beginnings to a future full of promise, this is a story of one person's journey to unlock their full potential through the power of coding."
+From humble beginnings to a future full of promise, this is a story of one person's journey to unlock their full potential through the power of coding.

 **🌎 Links:**